Visiting Miller Professorship

 The Advisory Board of the Institute, which will make the awards, recognizes the problem of ascertaining whether a distinguished scholar would be interested in coming to Berkeley as a Visiting Miller Research Professor.
 The Board hopes that by indirect inquiry the prospective sponsoring department can determine the likelihood of availability.
 The Miller Institute, as the sponsor and administrative department, will extend an invitation after advising the department of its selection.
 Any questions regarding this program may be directed to the Institute's office by phone at (510) 642-4088 or by emailing the Miller Institute.

 Faculty members or research scientists from any place in the world are eligible to be considered for sponsorship.
-Non-US citizens must be eligible for J-1 Scholar visa status.
+Non-US citizens must be eligible for J-1 Scholar visa status. **NEW** Non-US citizens will be required to prove English language proficiency prior to award.
 Visitors cannot be supported on H1B or B visas.

 Faculty members at other UC campuses are eligible to be nominated for this program.
 All appointments must be approved by the visitor's home campus.
 University policy does not permit the Visiting Miller Professorship to be counted toward a sabbatical leave.
 (See Academic Personnel Manual 740-11-h, Regents' Standing Order 103.4.)